cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Two maps are equal if they have the same set of pairs regardless of their order; pairs are equal if both the key and value are equal.

-Tagged values are equal if both the tag number and the enclosed item are equal.
+Tagged values are equal if both the tag number and the tag content are equal.
 (Note that a generic decoder that provides processing for a specific tag may not be able to distinguish some semantically equivalent values, e.g. if leading zeroes occur in the content of tag 2/3